Alopecia Areata and Treatment

 How can Febron help you?

 Febron concealing fibers are an amazing answer and alternative to wearing a wig.
-Febron hair fibers are made of keratin, the natural hair building protein.
+Febron hair fibers are made of lightweight.
 And this is exactly why they don’t look weird on the scalp.
 They blend perfectly with your natural hair.

 Because of high static charge, they can withstand the harsh daily routine.
 And removing them at the end of the day is also easy.
 You just need to use your normal mild shampoo and rinse it completely.